14 reasons you are better than your fund manager

 If you do not discuss your investment with friends or family you will have no peer pressure to buy or sell any investments.

-I have gotten to the point that I am reluctant to discuss my investments as the response I get is either, “never heard of it” or “what, you must be mad, don’t you read the newspaper?”
+I have gotten to the point that I don't discuss my investments as the response I get is either, “never heard of it” or “what, you must be mad to own that, don’t you read the newspaper?”

 Fund managers have a different problem.